monarch-initiative/mondo/docs/editors-guide/design-patterns.md

 We use ‘disease has major feature’ to connect a disease D to a feature F, where F is either a diseases or phenotype.
 In these cases, we may desire not to see D classified under F.

 This implicit DP is common in Orphanet.

+For example: MONDO_0020286 'aortic malformation'

+Equivalent To:
+`'disease or disorder' and ('disease has major feature' some 'Abnormal aortic morphology')`

+Note: Abnormal aortic morphology comes from HPO (HP_0001679)

 ### Brachydactyly and Polydactyly